In a region of Texas some call the last great habitat, thorn forest intermingles with wetlands, coastal prairies, mudflats & beaches.

 Learn more about the NWRS

-After discovering a female ocelot kitten in March, refuge biologists report the discovery of another new young ocelot -- a male.
-He was recently trapped on the refuge and his coat pattern did not match that of any previously known ocelots from the refuge’s collection of trip camera photos.
+After discovering a female ocelot kitten in March (2014), refuge biologists discovered another new young ocelot a few months later -- a male.
+He was trapped on the refuge and his coat pattern did not match that of any previously known ocelots from the refuge’s collection of trip camera photos.
 He is estimated to be 12-14 months old and appears healthy.
-The current number of known ocelots on the refuge is now 12, including 5 females and 7 males.
+The current number of known ocelots on the refuge is 12, including 5 females and 7 males.
 The current estimated number of ocelots in Texas remains less than 50.
 Watch the video

 Laguna Atascosa National Wildlife Refuge is a designated Western Hemisphere Shorebird Reserve Network (WHSRN) site, along with Rancho Rincón de Anacahuitas in Mexico.
 The two sites make up the first bi-national sites within the WHSRN that, together, host at least 100,000 shorebirds annually.
 WHSRN’s mission is to conserve shorebirds and their habitats through a network of key sites across the Americas.
 Protecting birds as they migrate across international borders is a conservation priority that requires coordinated efforts among countries.Wildlife and Habitat